marcusv77/marcusv77/README.md

 #### Created by me:
 - [Hora da Revisão.](https://horadarevisao.herokuapp.com/)
+- Soon more will be released.

 #### Worked on development:
+- App Performace [Waiting for the approval of the play store and apple store].
-- Soon will be released.
+- Soon more will be released.

 ---